insidegui/AppearanceMaker/README.md

 Create custom appearances to customize your app's look with NSAppearance

+# OS X El Capitan

+In Yosemite, Appearance Maker didn't work because of changes in the private APIs used.
+I've done some testing on El Capitan and It looks like the APIs are fixed now, so I'll be releasing a new (totally rewritten, much better) version soon.
+Stay tuned!

 # OS X 10.10

 Appearance Maker does work on OS X 10.10, but some of the artwork exported doesn't match the new look.